-Musters (mandatory meetings of students in a given residence hall) may be called by the Dean of Students, the Assistant to the Dean of Students - Men, or the Assistant to the Dean of Students - Women.
+Musters (mandatory meetings of students in a given residence hall) may be called by the Dean of Students, the Dean of Students or the Assistant to the Dean of Students.
 Failure to attend may result in a fine and/or other disciplinary action.